Lorenzo Kamel: Career

-He held teaching and research positions in universities in the Middle East, the US, and Europe, including the Albert-Ludwigs-Universität Freiburg, where he served as a Marie Curie Experienced Researcher, and Harvard University, where, among other appointments, he was a postdoctoral fellow for two years with a project entitled "Artificial Nations?
+He held teaching and research positions in several universities in the Middle East, the United States, and Europe, including the Albert-Ludwigs-Universität Freiburg, where he served as a Marie Curie Experienced Researcher, and Harvard University, where, among other appointments, he was a postdoctoral fellow for two years with a project entitled "Artificial Nations?
 The Sykes-Picot and the Islamic State's narratives in a historical perspective".

 He holds a two-year M.A. in Israeli society and politics from the Hebrew University of Jerusalem, a Ph.D. in history from the University of Bologna, and lived for years in several countries in the Middle East, including, with visiting appointments, Egypt ('Ain Shams University), the Palestinian Territories (Birzeit University), Israel (Hebrew University), and Turkey (Bilkent University).
-He speaks Italian, English, Hebrew, Arabic and has a working knowledge of French, Ottoman Turkish, and Latin.

 Publications

-He published fourteen books on Global History, Middle Eastern and Mediterranean affairs, including Imperial perceptions of Palestine: British Influence and Power in Late Ottoman Times, an award-winning and widely acclaimed book based on sources from 17 archives.
+He authored twelve books on Global History, Middle Eastern and Mediterranean affairs, including Imperial perceptions of Palestine: British Influence and Power in Late Ottoman Times, an award-winning and widely acclaimed book based on sources from 17 archives.
 The Cambridge Review of International Affairs pointed out that the book "broadens the existing scholarship with a well-researched, even-handed volume that clearly fills a hole in the historiography" while the Journal of Palestine Studies reviewed the book stating that it provides a "fascinating and convincing interpretive analysis".
 Sara Roy (Harvard University) noted that the book is a "powerful and truly illuminating study", while Hebrew University's Moshe Ma'oz contended that "for anyone with an interest in deconstructing the present of our region this book is a must".

+Brenda Andrias reviewed his book History Below the Global, noticing that "it takes us through an extensive sweep of history in such an informative and unique way that it offers the reader countless 'aha' moments", while Hamid Dabashi argued that it is "an inaugural prose where our future historiography has already started".

-His book entitled The Middle East from Empire to Sealed Identities, was praised by Nicholas Doumanis as "one of the most definitive works on the transition from empire to nation-state".
+The Middle East from Empire to Sealed Identities, was praised by Nicholas Doumanis as "one of the most definitive works on the transition from empire to nation-state".
 Former MESA's President, Beth Baron, wrote that the book "will make an important mark on the field", while Brian A. Catlos (University of Colorado Boulder) contended that it provides "chronological continuation of much of the most interesting work being done in pre-modern Mediterranean Studies".